massifrg/pandoc-export-index/README.md

 The filter `sort_indices.lua` sorts all terms in every index of a document.

-Currently (version 0.4.1), the terms are sorted accordingly to their sort-key attribute, in ascending alphabetical order.
+Currently the terms are sorted accordingly to their sort-key attribute, in ascending alphabetical order.

 ## Automatically assign identifiers to index terms